RyanLinscott/ELK-Project/Exploring Kibana/README.md

 ![UniqueVisitorstoAverageBytes](https://user-images.githubusercontent.com/96896057/167231829-c0526620-4903-4d37-81dc-e89595b06936.png)

 In your own words, is there anything that seems potentially strange about this activity?
+- The intersting thing about this data is that the unique user was extremely low at only 1, yet the amount of bytes being used is over 19,000.
+At all other times with multiple unique users the average byte count was not even half that!

 Filter the data by this event.

 - What is the timestamp for this event?
+2022-05-06 9:00
-- What kind of file was downloaded?
+- What kind of file was downloaded? deb
 - From what country did this activity originate?
+Turkey
 - What HTTP response codes were encountered by this visitor?
+200
 - Switch to the Kibana Discover page to see more details about this activity.